 First of all, don’t miss out on discovering Lecce itself.
 There are plenty of beautiful cathedrals, churches and alleys to discover.
 Read all about Lecce here!

-I would advise to combine several sights in one day.
+I would advise combining several sights in one day.
 Unfortunately, our schedule didn’t allow for this 3rd day and the weather wasn’t on our side, but I would still like to share all my prior research with you in a clear overview.

 On day 1 we combined Corigliano D’Otranto and Gallipolli.

-I would advise to take a day 3 to visit Spiaggia di Porto Selvaggio (a national park including beaches) and Punto Prosciutto, one of the most beautiful beaches of Italy.
+I would advise you to take day 3 to visit Spiaggia di Porto Selvaggio (a national park including beaches) and Punto Prosciutto, one of the most beautiful beaches in Italy.

-Corigliano is a small village south of Lecce, and can be perfectly visited on the way to the more famous Gallipoli.
-We parked our car (free along the road) and walked about 5 minutes through some cute streets (see picture 1), before we arrived the main square and the famous Castle of Monti.
+Corigliano is a small village south of Lecce and can be perfectly visited on the way to the more famous Gallipoli.
+We parked our car (free along the road) and walked about 5 minutes through some cute streets (see picture 1) before we arrived at the main square and the famous Castle of Monti.
 What I liked about the spot, is that you get a more authentic view of Puglia when visiting such a small village.

-Gallipolli is probably the most famous location from this list.
-When planning the full Puglia Itinerary, we were actually doubting if this would be a place we should spend the night as well.
+Gallipoli is probably the most famous location on this list.
+When planning the full Puglia Itinerary, we were doubting if this would be a place we should spend the night as well.
 In the end, we were happy we didn’t, but also very happy we visited and had a stroll around for a day!
-Actually, Gallipolli is too cute to only spend a couple of photos on, hence I created this full photographic Gallipolli overview.
+Gallipolli is too cute to only spend a couple of photos on, hence I created this full photographic Gallipolli overview.
 Click here if you would like to see a broader impression of the city!
-We parked at the parking near the port of Gallipolli.
-Online we got the information this was for free, but in the end we did pay a small amount.
+We parked at the parking near the port of Gallipoli.
+Online we got the information this was for free, but in the end, we did pay a small amount.

 This was amazing!!
 I ran into this place on Instagram – surprise, surprise – and we just had to go.
-When we were there, everyone was just watching the caves and it was pretty quiet, as I realized from some online pictures that it can become really packed in summer.
-The good things was, that this allowed us to enter the water by ourselves!
-I was a bit scared it was going to be really cold, but the sea temperature was super comfortable (October).
-Definitely a place to visit as a day trip from Lecce and a great way to discover the South of Puglia.
+When we were there, everyone was just watching the caves and it was pretty quiet, as I realized from some online pictures that it can become packed in summer.
+The good thing was, that this allowed us to enter the water by ourselves!
+I was a bit scared it was going to be cold, but the sea temperature was super comfortable (October).
+A place to visit as a day trip from Lecce and a great way to discover the South of Puglia.

-Unfortunately, we didn’t have the change to visit Torre Sant’Andrea.
+Unfortunately, we didn’t have the chance to visit Torre Sant’Andrea.
 Looking at the pictures, it does look like the Algarve in Portugal!
-Definitely worth to put on your list.
+Worth putting on your list.

 Driving south in Puglia even further, you’ll end up at Piscina Naturale Di Marina Serra, a natural swimming pool, which in certain way can be compared with Grotta della Poessia.
 If you don’t have time to visit both, I would go with the Grotta della Poessia.